ryanmeisters/tuist-plugin-detect-imports/README.md

 Since it stops at the first non-import line, imports need to appear at the top of the file (the standard style) to be detected.

-Use the `exclude:` parameter to skip subdirectories by name — for example, embedded test folders:
+Use the `exclude:` parameter to skip subdirectories by name, such as embedded test folders:

 ```swift
 ImportsDetector.getImports(at: moduleURL, exclude: ["Tests"])